- Men can pay 18% more in a nod to the wage disparity between women and men

 At Handsome Her, men are asked to pay an 18% premium to "reflect the gender pay gap."
-Men earn an average 17.7% more than women for full-time work in Australia, a government report found
+Men earn an average 17.7% more than women for full-time work in Australia, a government report found.
+The difference is roughly the same in the United States.

 The café, which opened its doors for the first time Thursday, is hoping to shine a spotlight on the issue.